Miriam O'Brien Underhill: Writer and editor

 She wrote an essay titled Manless Alpine Climbing: The First Woman to Scale the Grépon, the Matterhorn and Other Famous Peaks Without Masculine Support, which was published by the National Geographic Society in 1934.
 This essay, or excerpts from it, has been republished in several compendia of mountaineering literature.
 In this essay, she explained her mountaineering philosophy this way: "Very early, I realized that the person who invariably climbs behind a good leader...may never really learn mountaineering at all and in any case enjoys only part of the varied delights and rewards of climbing."
 She went on to say, "I did realize that if women were really to lead, that is, to take the entire responsibility for the climb, there couldn't be any man at all in the party."

 Her autobiography, Give Me the Hills, was published in London by Methuen Publishing in 1956.
 It was republished in the United States in 1971.

 She edited Appalachia, the journal of the Appalachian Mountain Club, from 1956 - 1961, and also in 1968.

 Legacy

 The Robert and Miriam Underhill Award is given annually by the American Alpine Club "to a person who, in the opinion of the selection committee, has demonstrated the highest level of skill in the mountaineering arts and who, through the application of this skill, courage, and perseverance, has achieved outstanding success in the various fields of mountaineering endeavor."
+In 2022, the American Alpine Club changed the name of the award to the Pinnacle award in light of Robert Underhill’s anti-Semitic and racist views.
+There is no evidence that Miriam held the views of her husband.

 Miriam Peak in the Wind River Range of Wyoming is named after her.